 Case study tip #3: Think globally, write locally

-If you’re selling around the world, plan to develop at least one success story for every country where you do business.
+If you’re selling around the world, plan to develop at least one success story for every region—and eventually, every country—where you do business.

 Also, think about translating your case studies before most other marketing materials; after all, they’re probably your most compelling content.

 Do you have any advice about how many case studies are “enough”?
 Please leave your comment below.